owid/owid-datasets/datasets/Annual CO2 emissions - (Global Carbon Project & CDIAC, 2019)/README.md

 – "Americas (other)" is North, Central, South America and the Caribbean minus the USA – "Europe (other)" is Western and Eastern Europe minus the EU-28.

+"Statistical differences" are referred to by the Global Carbon Project as the difference between global emissions and the sum of all national emissions plus bunker fuels: this discrepancy is therefore categorized as "statistical differences".

+Our World in Data have renamed the category "bunker fuels" as "International transport" which includes emissions from international aviation and shipping.
+We have renamed this category for clarity.

 Historical data for Australia in CDIAC from 1820 until 1860 reports negative CO2 emissions.
 In this dataset, pre-1860 data for Australia has been removed.

 Data from pre-1959 is sourced from the archived Carbon Dioxide Information Analysis Centre (CDIAC).
 Reference: Tom Boden and Bob Andres (Oak Ridge National Laboratory); Gregg Marland (Appalachian State University).
 Available at: http://cdiac.ornl.gov/